Is Oyster Farming a Good Thing? Is Oyster Farming Sustainable?

 - They are a good source of minerals and vitamins.

 And importantly, these benefits are greater or at least as great as compared to other animal products.
 In combination with the culture process, this means that growing oysters is probably one of the most efficient and environmentally sustainable ways of producing protein we have available to us.

-So in summary, we would argue that Oyster Farming, if done thoughtfully, is a good thing.
+So in summary, we would argue that Oyster Farming, if done thoughtfully, is a good thing and is a sustainable method of food production.
 We are growing a natural and chemical free product, that relies upon and helps restore the environment, the result of which is a wonderfully tasty and nutritious food full of the best Mother Nature has to offer.